 The combination of the region’s large size (exceeding that of most individual states and some provinces), long longitudinal profile (attracting birds from the north and south), rich array of habitats (from the humid forests of the Pacific Northwest to the arid shrublands of the Great Basin and southern San Joaquin Valley), and high seabird diversity, combined with the coastal concentration of vagrants coming from all directions and an extremely active birding community, has resulted in an impressive list of nearly 630 species as of October 2020.
 New species are still added annually.

-The ABA gratefully acknowledges the contributions of Northern California Regional Editors Jeff Davis, Mike Rogers, and Steve Rottenborn to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Northern California Regional Report Compilers Jeff Davis, Logan Kahle, Mike Rogers, and Steve Rottenborn to promoting knowledge and understanding about the birdlife of the continent.